ejrbuss/eazy/README.md

  - Reflection

 Keywords
-if, then, else, do, while, for, in, match, with, return, throw, extend, try, catch, throw
+if, then, else, do, while, for, in, match, with, return, throw, extend, try, catch, finally

 Data
 Nothing, True, False, Boolean, Number, String, List, Map, Function, Generator, Class